Making the first release

 Bump the version

-Use nf-core bump-version to increment the version number on the dev branch to remove the dev suffix.
+Use nf-core pipelines bump-version to increment the version number on the dev branch to remove the dev suffix.

 When developing the pipeline, the version numbers should be numeric with dev at the end, e.g. 0.0.0dev.
 When making a release, version numbers should all be numeric.
 Pipeline release numbers MUST use Semantic Versioning.